Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 Painting

-It's like there is a mouse
+It's like there's a mouse there

 Hedgehog